How adapting the agile process for SEO campaigns has helped SEO North improve productivity and results.

 Problems presented are not handled in this meeting, but team members may offer to help each other after the meeting.
 The daily meeting ensures good knowledge sharing and communication flow during a project.
+SEO team may utilize Google Docs, Gmail, Google Sheets, Google Drive, Asana, and Slack are great for messaging, chats, and Internal communication.
 For an agency with many clients, daily sessions entail reviewing problems with processes to improve the market activities.

 3. Sprint review

 All achievements are put together and linked to the project objectives in this stage.
-This section forms the client report’s foundation on what has been done and how it helps attain the goals.
-In the sprint review stage, the team also plans what to do in the work cycle that follows.
+This section forms the client report’s foundation on what has been done and helps attain the goals.
+In the sprint review stage, the team also plans what to do in the following work cycle.

 This is a meeting that occurs when each sprint cycle comes to an end.
 The end of a sprint cycle can be the end of a week or a month.
-In this stage, the team reviews and adapts their PPC, SEO, social and content marketing strategies.
+The team reviews and adapts its PPC, SEO, social media, and content marketing strategies in this stage.

 The meeting focuses on three main things:

 - What was learned in the particular sprint cycle?

 - What were the problems encountered during the sprint cycle?

 - How can improvements be made?

 The retrospective meeting is not meant to create a new list of tasks but to develop one or two simple improvements to improve the process.